Statement on Corporate Governance Pursuant to Sections 289f and 315d German Commercial Code (HGB)

 In addition to fixed remuneration, the members of the Supervisory Board also receive performance-related remuneration based on consolidated EBIT before taking into account the Supervisory Board’s variable remuneration.
 The Company’s Articles of Incorporation do not expressly require a link to the Company’s long-term development.
 The Company continues to believe that basing performance-related remuneration on consolidated EBIT of the respective financial year is a sensible approach, because due to the nature of its business, deliberate deferrals of expenses and income are hardly possible.
 Consolidated EBIT is a key performance indicator.
 Furthermore, no generally accepted model for basing the remuneration of Supervisory Board members on a company’s long-term development has established itself in the capital markets to date.
 For the time being, the Company will continue to monitor the situation.

-B. Since the publication of its most recent Declaration of Compliance in March 2022, Softing AG has generally been in compliance with the recommendations contained in the German Corporate Governance Code as amended on December 16, 2019.
-The recommendations and suggestions contained in sections B.1, C.7, D.5 (old version, now: D.4), G.4, G.12, G.13, G.17 and G.18 were not applied.
+B. Since the publication of its most recent Declaration of Compliance in December 2023, Softing AG has generally been in compliance with the recommendations contained in the German Corporate Governance Code as amended on April 28, 2022.
+The recommendations and suggestions contained in sections A.3, A.5, B.1, D.4, G.4, G.12, G.13, G.17 and G.18 were not applied.

 Please see the explanations in section A. for the reasons for not observing the Code’s recommendations and suggestions stated here in section B.